 “My goal as vice chair is to inspire students to be involved in their profession and to drive positive change within the profession,” Bagwell said.
 She sees it as her duty, due to her passion for pharmacy, to protect, advocate and bring awareness in various ways related to her profession through appropriate venues.

 Bagwell is a third-year pharmacy student and a native of Clarksville, Tenn.

-Tully Taylor is a senior journalism and mass communication major and a news and feature writer in the Office of Marketing and Communication.
+Tully Taylor is a senior journalism and mass communication student and a newswriter in Samford's office of marketing and communication.